 Business Email Compromise (BEC)

-BEC attacks occur when the malicious actors impersonate colleagues, C-suite executives, or high-ranking officials to target victims and trick them into transferring funds into the hacker’s bank account.
+A BEC attack occurs when malicious actors impersonate colleagues, C-suite executives, or high-ranking officials to target victims and trick them into transferring funds into the hacker’s bank account.
 Sometimes the hackers also hijack the senior official’s email account to run the attack.
 Most of the time, the email appears to be from a colleague, senior official within the organization, or business partner.

-- The attackers impersonate someone from the organization or business partner or hack their email account.
+- The attackers impersonate someone from the organization or business partner or hack their email accounts.